zhwa/mlir-example/book/Chapter-01-Introduction.md

 }
 ```

-We cast the void pointer to a function pointer matching our MLIR signature.
-In memory, memrefs are simply float pointers for fixed-size arrays.
-Chapter 2 will reveal the additional complexity for dynamic shapes.
+Once we have the function pointer from JIT compilation, calling it is straightforward.
+We cast the void pointer to a function pointer type matching our signature: three float pointers (one for each matrix) and no return value.
+The memrefs in our MLIR code compile down to simple pointers for fixed-size arrays—the dimensions are baked into the generated code as loop bounds.

+In memory, the arrays are just contiguous sequences of floats in row-major order.
+When we pass NumPy arrays from Python, NumPy ensures the data is contiguous, so we can safely pass the underlying memory pointers to compiled code.
+Chapter 2 will reveal additional complexity when we introduce dynamic shapes: memrefs become descriptor structs containing size and stride information, requiring more complex calling conventions.

-### Python Integration
+### Python Integration with Pybind11

-Pybind11 exposes our JIT compiler to Python (implementation in `bindings.cpp`):
+The final piece is exposing our JIT compiler to Python so we can easily test and use it.
+Pybind11 provides seamless C++/Python integration.
+The implementation in `bindings.cpp` wraps our JIT compiler in a Python-friendly interface:

 ```cpp
 py::array_t<float> gemm(py::array_t<float> A, py::array_t<float> B) {